DiamantisPa/brilview/docs/lumi_inspector.rst

 -----------------------

 This chart is for plotting ratios between two series of data.
-Using form at the bottom of chart container choose two data series from memory to make ratio and click "ADD RATIO" button.
+Using form at the bottom of chart container choose (manually from dropdowns, or by cycling permutations with two arrow buttons) two data series from memory to make ratio and click "ADD RATIO" button.
 When adding series, timestamps of data points might be slightly modified to align lumisections.

 .. _stats: